If You Love Your Learners, Let Them Choose: The Case for Pull Learning

 Not at all—these four features can be pitfalls as well as assets.
 Just because content is accessible, fun, and easy to find doesn’t mean that it’s a reliable source of information.
 If your client uses a branded set of procedures or shares proprietary information to prepare salespeople for product launches, their employees won’t find the information they need by Googling.

 What we can do is give learners more of what they want.
 They’ve already demonstrated their appetite for resources they can pull at their moments of need.
-L&D would be missing a huge opportunity if we didn’t learn to play in this space—and part of that opportunity means helping our clients learn to do the same.
+L&D would be missing a huge opportunity if we didn’t learn to play in the pull learning space—and part of that opportunity means helping our clients learn to do the same.

 Let’s commit to push back on push learning.
 Save it for high-stakes topics, such as legal, financial, and ethical compliance.
 Help clients move performance supports out of the LMS and into a content aggregator learners can use on their phones or laptops.
 Create bite-sized job supports, and label them clearly, so learners don’t have to hunt for what they need.
 And offer resources in multiple formats—podcast, PDF, video—so that learners can choose the most palatable and practical option.
 Above all, poach liberally: Innovations in the content and the services learners consume in their spare time are ripe for adoption by L&D.